How to Set Up Per-Product Shipping in WooCommerce

 2. Free shipping

-• The customer applies a valid free shipping coupon.
+• When a customer applies a coupon

 3. Local pickup